NOAA-PSL/land-DA_update/README.md

 >cd ..
 >build.sh

+6. Set your dates.
+>cp analdates.sh_keep analdates.sh

+Then edit start and end dates.

-6.  edit and submit script.
+7.  edit and submit script.

 Update directories and resolution in do_snowDA.sh (date variable is also currently set in here)